node-real/community_kb/node/Enhanced API.md

 #### Returns the balance of an ERC20/BEP20 token of an address.

-This API returns the balance of an ERC20/BEP20 using a specified contract address of the token, account address, and block number (latest,earliest,or specific hex value)
+This API returns the balance of an ERC20/BEP20 using a specified contract address of the token, account address, and block number (latest,earliest,or specific hex value).

 **Note**: If the contract has not balanceOf(address account) method, api will return error.